yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 relaxed = beta * current + (1 - beta) * previous
 ```

-`beta` starts from `FitOptions::relaxation_factor` and is clamped to the
+`beta` starts from `FitOptions::relaxation_factor` and is clamped to the local
-source-local adaptive relaxation range.
+adaptive relaxation range `[0.05, 1.0]`.
 After each iteration, the controller
 looks at the maximum of the three 95th-percentile parameter changes.
-Sustained
-decrease allows `beta` to grow toward `1.0`; an increase immediately shrinks it.
+A change
+more than 1% larger than the previous iteration immediately halves `beta`.
+Two consecutive changes more than 1% smaller than the previous iteration allow
-This is a trend-based adaptive relaxation rule, not Anderson acceleration.
-The
+`beta` to grow by `1.2x`, up to `1.0`.
+This is a trend-based adaptive relaxation
-relaxed vector replaces the candidate MDPDE model while preserving its
+rule, not Anderson acceleration.
+The relaxed vector replaces the candidate MDPDE
-standard-deviation model.
+model while preserving its standard-deviation model.

 The stage then computes absolute parameter movement for amplitude, width, and
 offset for every selected atom.
 Active atoms are summarized by the 95th